Shaoshuai2019/shaoshuai.github.io/_pages/about.md

    * S. Chu and A. Kurganov, [New Adaptive Low-Dissipation Central-Upwind Schemes](./files/Chu-Kurganov_adaptiveLDCU.pdf), Applied Numerical Mathematics, 209 (2025), pp. 155-170.

-   * S. Mohammadian, Z. D.  Zheng, S. Chu and A. Kurganov, [Numerical Study of the Non-Conservative NET-RAT Traffic Flow Model by Path-Conservative Central-Upwind Schemes](./files/Mohammadian-Zheng-Chu-Kurganov.pdf), Communications in Mathematics and Applications, 179 (2025), pp. 212-228.
+   * S. Mohammadian, Z. D.  Zheng, S. Chu and A. Kurganov, [Numerical Study of the Non-Conservative NET-RAT Traffic Flow Model by Path-Conservative Central-Upwind Schemes](./files/Mohammadian-Zheng-Chu-Kurganov.pdf), Computers and Mathematics with Applications, 179 (2025), pp. 212-228.

 ### <font face="Times New Roman">Publications in 2024</font>